geshan/geshan.github.com/posts/2025-06-08-gemma3-on-cloud-run.md

 <img class="center" src="/images/gemma3-on-cloud-run/14gemma3-running.jpg" loading="lazy" title="Gemma 3 running deployed with Gcloud run command" alt="Gemma 3 running deployed with Gcloud run command">

 There you have it.
-Now you know you have decoded the secret of the magic AI studio doing in the background to enable the API key.
+Now you know you have decoded the secret of what AI Studio is doing in the background to enable the API key.
 Gemma 3 is running on Google Cloud Run with Ollama and a proxy server written in Go.

 ## Conclusion

 In this post, you learned about deploying Gemma 3 on Google Cloud Run through Google AI Studio's intuitive interface, which simplifies a complex process into a few clicks.
 You also learned that this deployment leverages Ollama and pre-built Docker images from the Google Cloud Artifact Registry, enhanced with a Go-based proxy server for API key validation.

-Additionally, you could decode the magic using a single gcloud command within the Google Cloud Shell, offering flexibility and control over deployment parameters like concurrency, CPU, GPU, and memory.
+Additionally, you could decode the magic using a single `gcloud` command within the Google Cloud Shell, offering flexibility and control over deployment parameters like concurrency, CPU, GPU, and memory.
 Both methods result in a functional Gemma 3 instance on Cloud Run, ready to be integrated into applications, providing developers like you with powerful AI model capabilities with minimal effort.
 Keep experimenting!